A stay in a monastery? Maybe you've never thought of it but it might be just the change of pace you need.

 For more than 1500 years monasteries have been providing hospitality to travelers and pilgrims, most of them male.
-Today's institutions - especially those in Europe - are more like a monastery bed and breakfast than a place of prayer and retirement.
+Today's institutions - especially those in Europe - have evolved.
+They are more like a monastery bed and breakfast than a place of prayer and retirement.
 They tend to welcome everyone, whatever your gender, faith, race or beliefs.

 In one stay in a monastery on the Brazilian coast - at that time the only Zen Buddhist monastery in South America - I was asked to take part in silent meditation.
-It was not only silent, but immobile, and all guests were expected to sit still for hours sitting on a small pillow.
-I had no practice in sitting still but to those who did, it was heaven.
+It was not only silent, but immobile, and all guests were expected to sit still for hours on a small pillow.
+I'm not good at sitting still at the best of times but for those so inclined, it was heaven.

 Still DREAMING of traveling the world after all these years?

 If you think it's too late, if you're holding back because you have no one to travel with, if you feel you're too inexperienced or too scared…